intel/media-driver/README.md

 3. HuC firmware is needed for AVC/HEVC/VP9 low power encoding bitrate control, including CBR, VBR, etc. As of now, HuC firmware support is disabled in Linux kernels by default.
 Please, refer to i915 kernel mode driver documentation to learn how to enable it.
 Mind that HuC firmware support presents in the following kernels for the specified platforms:
    * APL/KBL: starting from kernel 4.11
    * CFL: starting from kernel 4.15

-4. ICL: preliminary support and may not be fully functional.
-It requires Linux kernel 4.17+ loaded with i915.alpha_support=1 parameter to be tried.
+   * ICL: starting from kernel 5.2

-5. ICL encoding has two known issues:
+   * EHL/JSL/TGL: [drm-tip](https://cgit.freedesktop.org/drm-tip), missed in <=5.4.3 kernels

-   * Low power encoding: known [issue#328](https://github.com/intel/media-driver/issues/328) needs kernel patch which is under review.
+4. TGL: preliminary support and may not be fully functional.
+It requires Linux kernel 5.4+ loaded with i915.force_probe=* parameter to be tried. [drm-tip] (https://cgit.freedesktop.org/drm-tip) should work with more support and bug fixes.

-   * VME based encoding: known [issue#267](https://github.com/intel/media-driver/issues/267), which requires media driver patch [PR#271](https://github.com/intel/media-driver/pull/271) and kernel driver patch [Per context dynamic (sub)slice power-gating](https://patchwork.freedesktop.org/series/48194/).
+5. TGL VME encode has known issue [112377](https://bugs.freedesktop.org/show_bug.cgi?id=112377) with [drm-tip](https://cgit.freedesktop.org/drm-tip)

 ##### (*) Other names and brands may be claimed as property of others.